On this page:

 “Slipped” or “ruptured” discs, often referred to as “herniated discs”, are a common spinal condition affecting one to two percent of all adults with a peak incidence at age 42.
 This condition is also known as herniated nucleus pulposus (HNP).

 A herniated disc occurs when the cartilage shock absorber between the bones of the spine displaces into the spinal canal, causing compression of one of the spinal nerves.

-If the outer rim of the disc (also know as the annulus fibrosus) is torn, the disc contents (nucleus pulposus) can press out into the spinal canal.
+If the outer rim of the disc (also known as the annulus fibrosus) is torn, the disc contents (nucleus pulposus) can press out into the spinal canal.
 When this happens, a nerve root can be compressed by the disc contents.

 The specific nerve root affected by the herniated disc will determine the exact area of the symptoms.
 There may or may not be associated back pain with this condition, known as disc herniation.